+Recipe for Barbecued Hot Dogs.
 In a large skillet heat oil; saute' onions until tender.
 Stir in the next 10 ingredients; simmer.
-Place hot dogs in a roaster.
-Pour sauce over all and stir to coat.
-Bake uncovered at 350 degrees F for 20-25 minutes.
-Serve with hot dog buns.

 We have set up a finger food acquaintance party for our high school and college batchmates.
 Here's what I have prepared for everyone.
 It's so simple and can be served as your kid's snacks.

 These are very tasty and also lots of fun for kids!

 The kids and grandkids love these!
 I know my grandson does!
 So easy to make and they enjoy helping to make them.

 In large skillet, lightly brown meat and onions in hot fat.
 Add chili, hot dogs, soup, chili sauce, and salt.

 Cook hot dogs; slice long ways, mayonnaise the bread, lay the hot dogs on bread.
 Top with chili, onions and cheese.
 Then put in the oven and broil until cheese is melted.

 Twist to chili dogs.These are delicious, even kids like 'em!
 Boil your hot dogs.
 Heat sweet sauerkraut in separate pan.